watson/http-echo-server/README.md

 npx http-echo-server
 ```

-Or if you whish to install the module globally:
+Or if you wish to install the module globally:

 ```
 npm install http-echo-server -g